 As you can see, an effort impact matrix is a 2×2 matrix that plots effort on one axis and impact on the other.
 “Effort” refers to both time and money.
 “Impact” refers to how well the action helps you accomplish your goal.

 Seeing both effort and impact together is powerful because it helps you focus your limited time and energy on only the ideas that most efficiently help you achieve your goals.
 Anything that is high impact but low effort (top left quadrant of the matrix) is a “quick win.”
 You’ll generally want to do these things.
 Things that are both high impact and high effort (top right quadrant) are “investments to consider.”
-Anything in the lower two quadrants are of low impact, and so most of the time it’s not worth doing these things (unless you have a lot of free time on your hands.)
+Anything in the lower two quadrants are of low impact, and so most of the time it’s not worth doing these things.

 How To Fill Out An Effort Impact Matrix